Wyalii/Bocchify/README.md

 ## 🔍 Features

-- 🔎 Browse detailed info about anime and manga using the Jikan API
+- 🔎 Search and browse anime and manga
 - ❤️ Add and manage favourites
 - 🔐 User authentication (register, login, and protected routes)
 - 🌙 Theme support inspired by anime characters
-- 🔗 Direct links to MyAnimeList for a deeper look at each title
+- 🔗 External links to MyAnimeList for deeper info
+- 🧩 Integration with Jikan API

 ## 🧩 Technologies Used